datastax/nodejs-driver/etc/cassandra-driver.api.md

 // @public
 export class VIntOutOfRangeException extends DriverError {
-    constructor(long: Long_2);
+    constructor(long: Long__default);
 }

 // Warnings were encountered during analysis:
 //
-// out/cassandra-rollup.d.ts:2400:5 - (ae-forgotten-export) The symbol "DataCollection" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:4537:5 - (ae-forgotten-export) The symbol "AllowListPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:4538:5 - (ae-forgotten-export) The symbol "DCAwareRoundRobinPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:4539:5 - (ae-forgotten-export) The symbol "DefaultLoadBalancingPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:4541:5 - (ae-forgotten-export) The symbol "RoundRobinPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:4542:5 - (ae-forgotten-export) The symbol "TokenAwarePolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:4543:5 - (ae-forgotten-export) The symbol "WhiteListPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:5481:5 - (ae-forgotten-export) The symbol "AddressTranslator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:5482:5 - (ae-forgotten-export) The symbol "EC2MultiRegionTranslator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:6233:9 - (ae-forgotten-export) The symbol "EnumValue" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:6491:9 - (ae-forgotten-export) The symbol "LoadBalancingPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:6492:9 - (ae-forgotten-export) The symbol "ReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:6493:9 - (ae-forgotten-export) The symbol "RetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:6494:9 - (ae-forgotten-export) The symbol "SpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:6495:9 - (ae-forgotten-export) The symbol "TimestampGenerator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:6522:9 - (ae-forgotten-export) The symbol "AddressResolver" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7724:9 - (ae-forgotten-export) The symbol "ConstantReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7725:9 - (ae-forgotten-export) The symbol "ExponentialReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7728:9 - (ae-forgotten-export) The symbol "IdempotenceAwareRetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7729:9 - (ae-forgotten-export) The symbol "FallthroughRetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7733:9 - (ae-forgotten-export) The symbol "NoSpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7735:9 - (ae-forgotten-export) The symbol "ConstantSpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7739:9 - (ae-forgotten-export) The symbol "MonotonicTimestampGenerator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:8665:9 - (ae-forgotten-export) The symbol "QueryOperator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:8672:9 - (ae-forgotten-export) The symbol "QueryAssignment" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9181:9 - (ae-forgotten-export) The symbol "Edge" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9182:9 - (ae-forgotten-export) The symbol "Element" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9183:9 - (ae-forgotten-export) The symbol "Path" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9184:9 - (ae-forgotten-export) The symbol "Property" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9185:9 - (ae-forgotten-export) The symbol "Vertex" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9186:9 - (ae-forgotten-export) The symbol "VertexProperty" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9187:9 - (ae-forgotten-export) The symbol "asInt" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9188:9 - (ae-forgotten-export) The symbol "asDouble" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9189:9 - (ae-forgotten-export) The symbol "asFloat" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9190:9 - (ae-forgotten-export) The symbol "asTimestamp" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9191:9 - (ae-forgotten-export) The symbol "asUdt" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9215:9 - (ae-forgotten-export) The symbol "getCustomSerializers" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9218:9 - (ae-forgotten-export) The symbol "GraphTypeWrapper" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9242:9 - (ae-forgotten-export) The symbol "UdtGraphWrapper" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9249:5 - (ae-forgotten-export) The symbol "Token" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9250:5 - (ae-forgotten-export) The symbol "TokenRange" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:1706:9 - (ae-forgotten-export) The symbol "Keyspace" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:1729:13 - (ae-forgotten-export) The symbol "HashSet" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:3872:5 - (ae-forgotten-export) The symbol "AddressTranslator" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:3873:5 - (ae-forgotten-export) The symbol "EC2MultiRegionTranslator" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:4556:9 - (ae-forgotten-export) The symbol "AddressResolver" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7653:9 - (ae-forgotten-export) The symbol "EnumValue" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9354:13 - (ae-forgotten-export) The symbol "AllowListPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9355:13 - (ae-forgotten-export) The symbol "DCAwareRoundRobinPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9356:13 - (ae-forgotten-export) The symbol "DefaultLoadBalancingPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9358:13 - (ae-forgotten-export) The symbol "RoundRobinPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9359:13 - (ae-forgotten-export) The symbol "TokenAwarePolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9360:13 - (ae-forgotten-export) The symbol "WhiteListPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9363:13 - (ae-forgotten-export) The symbol "ReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9364:13 - (ae-forgotten-export) The symbol "ConstantReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9365:13 - (ae-forgotten-export) The symbol "ExponentialReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9368:13 - (ae-forgotten-export) The symbol "IdempotenceAwareRetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9369:13 - (ae-forgotten-export) The symbol "FallthroughRetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9370:13 - (ae-forgotten-export) The symbol "RetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9373:13 - (ae-forgotten-export) The symbol "NoSpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9374:13 - (ae-forgotten-export) The symbol "SpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9375:13 - (ae-forgotten-export) The symbol "ConstantSpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9378:13 - (ae-forgotten-export) The symbol "TimestampGenerator" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9379:13 - (ae-forgotten-export) The symbol "MonotonicTimestampGenerator" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9407:13 - (ae-forgotten-export) The symbol "QueryOperator" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9414:13 - (ae-forgotten-export) The symbol "QueryAssignment" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9434:9 - (ae-forgotten-export) The symbol "Token" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9435:9 - (ae-forgotten-export) The symbol "TokenRange" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9450:13 - (ae-forgotten-export) The symbol "getCustomSerializers" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9452:13 - (ae-forgotten-export) The symbol "GraphTypeWrapper" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9454:13 - (ae-forgotten-export) The symbol "UdtGraphWrapper" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9455:13 - (ae-forgotten-export) The symbol "Edge" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9456:13 - (ae-forgotten-export) The symbol "Element" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9457:13 - (ae-forgotten-export) The symbol "Path" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9458:13 - (ae-forgotten-export) The symbol "Property" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9459:13 - (ae-forgotten-export) The symbol "Vertex" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9460:13 - (ae-forgotten-export) The symbol "VertexProperty" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9461:13 - (ae-forgotten-export) The symbol "asInt" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9462:13 - (ae-forgotten-export) The symbol "asDouble" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9463:13 - (ae-forgotten-export) The symbol "asFloat" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9464:13 - (ae-forgotten-export) The symbol "asTimestamp" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9465:13 - (ae-forgotten-export) The symbol "asUdt" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9488:13 - (ae-forgotten-export) The symbol "GraphResultSet" needs to be exported by the entry point cassandra-rollup.d.ts

 // (No @packageDocumentation comment for this package)